Call for Papers Submission Guidelines

 • Community demand: The best sessions align with topics that our community is currently engaging in.
 A topic that is in demand in our community goes beyond relevance; it’s what people are talking about now.

 • Format variety: We want to give our attendees a variety of ways to learn and experience content, which means offering a variety of session formats.
-Make sure that your session format and timing is clear.
+Make sure that your session format and timing are clear.

 • Diversification of speakers: Agilists want to hear and learn from diverse voices.
 We will be choosing sessions that balance the number of new voices with well-known fan favorites.
 To support speaker representation, speakers will only be approved to present one session per event.

 • Balance of experience levels: Our event attracts lifelong agilists as well as those just beginning their agile journey.
-As such, it is important that our program offers sessions appropriate for different levels of experience from entry to advanced.
+As such, it is important that our program offers sessions appropriate for different levels of experience, from entry to advanced.

 Information about the review process:

-• Our Review Team includes approximately 100 participants with diverse backgrounds and experiences, who volunteer their time to review submissions.
+• Our Review Team includes approximately 75 participants with diverse backgrounds and experiences, who volunteer their time to review submissions.

 What to expect if your paper is selected: